 On Tired Mom Supermom, I talk about how essential our routine is a gazillion times, but that’s because it’s the glue that ties our days together.

-We all know what occurs during the day since we have a schedule, and there’s time for housework, reading, getting outside, cooking, and even nap time because my youngest still naps (thank you, Lord!)
+We all know what occurs during the day since we have a schedule and ground rules, and there’s time for housework, reading, getting outside, cooking, and even nap time because my youngest still naps.

 When you need to get work done, tidy the house, or even read, they are the precious nuggets of time!